liblouis/liblouis-js/README.md

 In NodeJS environments, `liblouis-js` automatically tries to load the `tables/` folder from disk if your built does not already bundle table files.

-If you do want to load tables from disk, you can disable this feature by calling:
+If you do not want to load tables from disk, you can disable this feature by calling:

 ```js